 JamisonMoneyFarmer PC’s International Core Group is committed to providing excellent tax, accounting, auditing and consulting services to public and private companies with global business needs.
-Our experience includes clients who have operations in Germany, Mexico, Canada, China, England, Ireland, Italy, Slovenia, Spain, Switzerland, and others.
+Our experience includes clients who have or had operations in Germany, Mexico, Canada, China, England, Northern Ireland, Italy, Slovenia, Spain, Switzerland, Portugal, Jamaica, and others.

 Languages Spoken Fluently: German, Hungarian, Queen’s English, Southern Drawl

 Although we work with companies from all over the world, we have a heavy concentration of German companies in Alabama, so we have created a group known as the US-German Alliance.
 We are also working closely with three Canadian firms who cover all of the major economic hubs in Canada.

 The global marketplace has experienced a boom even in these times of economic distress.
 Businesses participating in the global economy face exciting and complex challenges.
 We at JamisonMoneyFarmer PC believe that these challenges can be met with our highly trained staff.
 Whether you are looking to enter new markets internationally, expand existing global operations, or convert to internationally-accepted financial reporting standards, JMF has the resources to assist you every step of the way.